Welcome to Year 6

 Now that we are in Year 6, you will notice that we wear a Linthwaite Ardron hoodie, a fabulous gift from our PTFA.

-Take a look at some of the activities we have been doing in our lessons:
+Take a look at some of the activities we have been doing in our class:

 Police Visit